reserve-protocol/reserve-index-dtf/README.md

 ## Overview

-The Reserve Folio protocol is a platform for creating and managing portfolios of onchain, ERC20-compliant assets.
-Folios are designed to be used as a single-source of truth for asset allocations, enabling the composability of complex, multi-asset portfolios.
+Reserve Folio is a protocol for creating and managing portfolios of ERC20-compliant assets entirely onchain.
+Folios are designed to be used as a single-source of truth for asset allocations, enabling composability of complex, multi-asset portfolios.

-Folios support rebalancing trades via dutch auction over an exponential decay curve between two prices.
-Control flow over the trade is shared between two parties, with a TRADE_PROPOSER approving trades and a PRICE_CURATOR opening them.
+Folios support rebalancing trades via Dutch Auction over an exponential decay curve between two prices.
+Control flow over the trade is shared between two parties, with a `TRADE_PROPOSER` approving trades and a `PRICE_CURATOR` opening them.

-TRADE_PROPOSER is expected to be the timelock of the fast-moving governor associated with the Folio.
+`TRADE_PROPOSER` is expected to be the timelock of the fast-moving trade governor associated with the Folio.

-PRICE_CURATOR is expected to be a semi-trusted EOA or multisig: they can open trades within the bounds set by governance, hopefully adding precision.
+`PRICE_CURATOR` is expected to be a semi-trusted EOA or multisig; They can open trades within the bounds set by governance, hopefully adding precision.
 If they are offline, the trade can be opened permissionlessly after a preset delay.
 If they are evil, at-best they can prevent a Folio from rebalancing by killing trades, but they cannot access the backing directly.

 ### Architecture

+#### 0. **DAO Contracts**

+- **FolioDAOFeeRegistry.sol**: Handles the fees associated with the broader ecosystem DAO that Folios pay into.
+- **FolioVersionRegistry.sol**: Keeps track of various versions of `FolioDeployer`, owned by the DAO.

+While not included directly, `FolioVersionRegistry` and `FolioDAOFeeRegistry` also depend on an existing `RoleRegistry` instance.
+This contract must adhere to the [contracts/interfaces/IRoleRegistry.sol](contracts/interfaces/IRoleRegistry.sol) interface.

 #### 1. **Folio Contracts**

 - **Folio.sol**: The primary contract in the system.
-Represents a portfolio of ERC20 assets, and contains all trading logic
+Represents a portfolio of ERC20 assets, and contains all trading logic.
-- **FolioDeployer.sol**: Manages the deployment of new Folio instances
+- **FolioDeployer.sol**: Manages the deployment of new Folio instances.
-- **FolioVersionRegistry.sol**: Keeps track of various versions of FolioDeployer
-- **FolioProxy.sol**: A proxy contract for delegating calls to a Folio implementation that checks upgrades with FolioVersionRegistry
+- **FolioProxy.sol**: A proxy contract for delegating calls to a Folio implementation that checks upgrades with `FolioVersionRegistry`.
-- **FolioDAOFeeRegistry.sol**: Handles the fees associated with the broader ecosystem DAO that Folios pay into

-While not included directly, FolioVersionRegistry and FolioDAOFeeRegistry also depend on a pre-existing `RoleRegistry` instance.
-This contract must adhere to the [contracts/interfaces/IRoleRegistry.sol](contracts/interfaces/IRoleRegistry.sol) interface.

 #### 2. **Governance**

-- **GovernanceDeployer.sol**: Deploys staking tokens and governing systems
-- **FolioGovernor.sol**: Canonical governor in the system, time-based
+- **FolioGovernor.sol**: Canonical governor in the system, time-based.
+- **GovernanceDeployer.sol**: Deploys staking tokens and governing systems.

 #### 3. **Staking**

 - **StakingVault.sol**: A vault contract that holds staked tokens and allows users to earn rewards simultaneously in multiple reward tokens.
-Central voting token for all types of governance
+Central voting token for all types of governance.

 ### Roles